gb-webdev/gb-webdev/README.md

 - 💥 My biggest project so far [Quizard](https://quizard-u7md.onrender.com/)

-- 👨‍💻 All of my projects are available at [graham-blundel-portfolio.web.app](https://graham-blundel-portfolio.web.app)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://graham-blundel-portfolio.web.app)

 - 📫 How to reach me **blundell.gp@gmail.com**

-- 📄 Know about my experiences [https://graham-blundell-cv.tiiny.site/](https://graham-blundell-cv.tiiny.site/)
+- 📄 Know about my experiences [My Resume](https://graham-blundell-cv.tiiny.site/)

 - ⚡ Fun facts **I'm an avid gamer and a musician**